J.L. Schmidt: Suicide prevention is something we can all do

 The suicide rate in 2022 — 14.9 deaths for every 100,000 people — is 5% higher than the previous record high of 14.2 deaths for every 100,000 people from 2018.
 The suicide deaths rose from 48,183 in 2021, CDC said.

 In case you missed it, here are some other suicide stats from the CDC.
 The trend saw a decrease among young people and an increase among older demographics.
-Suicide deaths for people aged 10 to 24 decreased by 8.4 percent, dropping to 6,529 in 2022 from 7,126 in 2021.
+Suicide deaths for people ages 10 to 24 decreased by 8.4%, dropping to 6,529 in 2022 from 7,126 in 2021.

 So, what can we do?
 Well, there’s always the suicide prevention toll-free telephone number, a simple 9-8-8 which connects the caller with appropriate mental health professionals nearby.